 Returning your purchases doesn’t have to be a headache.
-Some stores with the best return policies make it easy and breezy so you can shop risk-free.
+Some stores have amazing return policies make it easy and breezy, so you can shop risk-free.

 Did you know you can return Cat & Jack leggings to Target for up to 365 days, even if your kids have worn holes in the knees?
 Or that you can return Costco items whenever you want, even if it’s years later?
 This is not a drill — both of these return facts are totally true.
 Some store return policies are definitely better than others, but you may not know exactly how good they really are.

-We rounded up 15 of the Kraziest store return policies you have to see to believe.
-From returning dead plants and rotten veggies to worn clothing and used cosmetics, these are the stores with the best return policies that get a 10/10 in our book.
+We rounded up 15 of the best store return policies you have to see to believe.
+From returning dead plants and rotten veggies to worn clothing and used cosmetics, these are the stores with Krazy return policies that get a 10/10 in our book.

 1. Costco literally gives you forever to make returns.